 They treat children as well as adults.

-They’re in in convenient places and you can be seen much more quickly than at A&E.
+They’re in convenient places and you can be seen much more quickly than at A&E.

-In fact, many A&E departments will pass you on to the nearest walk-in centre or minor injuries unit if your condition isn't serious enough for A&E – so you could save considerable time if you go straight there.
+In fact, many A&E departments will pass you on to the nearest MIU or UTC if your condition isn't serious enough for A&E – so you can save considerable time if you go straight there.

 Most minor injuries units are open long hours.
 You don't need to make an appointment and you'll be seen by nursing staff in a calm, relaxed setting.